thehivemanoa/about/index.md

 ### User Profile Page

 The user profile page is where users can view the study sessions that they have previously joined or created.
-Under the profile picture is the user’s level.
-In general, as the user attends more study sessions and is reviewed favorably by other users, the level will go up.
-Eventually, they will qualify as a sensei or royal bee depending on the theme.

 ![](images/userprofile_mockup.PNG)